maybebyte/anthesis/freebsd-entertainment-center.md

 #### Bit-perfect

-In order to use bit-perfect mode, two `sysctl` tweaks are needed.
+To use bit-perfect mode, two `sysctl` tweaks are needed.
 Here, I use the first device, but be sure to check what device needs to be adjusted.